Geosynchronous Satellite Launch Vehicle: History

 The first development flight of the GSLV (Mk I configuration) was launched on 18 April 2001 was a failure as the payload failed to reach the intended orbit parameters.
 The launcher was declared operational after the second development flight successfully launched the GSAT-2 satellite.
 During the initial years from the initial launch to 2014 the launcher had a checkered history with only 2 successful launches out of 7, resulting in the rocket gaining the nickname "naughty boy".
+Currently managed as the GSLV Continuation Programme, contracts for the rocket launches from the Indian government are awared in phases, with the latest beign phase 4, covering launches of 2-tonne strateegic missions from 2020 onwards.

 Cryogenic engine controversy

 The third stage was to be procured from Russian company Glavkosmos, including transfer of technology and design details of the engine based on an agreement signed in 1991.
 Russia backed out of the deal after United States objected to the deal as in violation of the Missile Technology Control Regime (MTCR) in May 1992.
 As a result, ISRO initiated the Cryogenic Upper Stage Project in April 1994 and began developing its own cryogenic engine.
 A new agreement was signed with Russia for 7 KVD-1 cryogenic stages and 1 ground mock-up stage with no technology transfer, instead of 5 cryogenic stages along with the technology and design as per the earlier agreement.
 These engines were used for the initial flights and were named GSLV Mk I.